-2.3.1.
-Detection of the Loop Current front
+2.3.1 Detection of the Loop Current front

 One of the commonly used definitions of the LC front is based on some threshold value of demeaned SSH field such that the contour continuously tracks the LC from the YC to the Straits of Florida [e.g., a threshold of 0.17 m was used in Leben (2005) and Dukhovskoy et al. (2015)].
 This definition is, however, sensitive to the choice of the SSH contour and may result in different LC front position and shape as well as differences in the LCE shedding events for different SSH contours.
-An alternative definition of the LC front, proposed here, tracks the streamline, associated with maximum geostrophic

-- velociy magnitude, that connects the YC to the SF (respectively the red and black lines in figure 1a).
-This method, which is hereafter referred to as the $\langle V \rangle$ method, is described and validated in the Supplementary Material.
-It assumes that the LC current is mostly in geostrophic balance (e.g., Leben, 2005; Lindo-Atichati et al., 2013; - Dukhovskoy et al., 2015) and that the outer limit of the LC is in the vicinity of the core of the jet (e.g., Lindo-Atichati et al., 2013; Dukhovskoy et al., 2015; Hirschi et al., 2019).
+An alternative definition of the LC front, proposed here, tracks the streamline, associated with maximum geostrophic velociy magnitude, that connects the YC to the SF (respectively the red and black lines in Figure 1A).
+This method, which is hereafter referred to as the <V> method, is described and validated in the Supplementary Material.
+It assumes that the LC current is mostly in geostrophic balance (e.g., Leben, 2005; Lindo-Atichati et al., 2013; Dukhovskoy et al., 2015) and that the outer limit of the LC is in the vicinity of the core of the jet (e.g., Lindo-Atichati et al., 2013; Dukhovskoy et al., 2015; Hirschi et al., 2019).

-2.3.2.
-Identification of Loop Current Eddy separation events
+2.3.2 Identification of Loop Current Eddy separation events

-Most automated methods identify a LC eddy separation as a jump in the length 180 of the LC pathway.
-We developed a new method based on the detection of the dynamic structure associated with closed contours of SSH by taking advantage of recent threshold-free eddy detection algorithms that take into account both merging and splitting events (e.g., Le Vu et al., 2018; Laxenaire et al., 2018).
-We track the position of anticyclonic recirculation within the LC (e.g., Molinari et al., 1977; Lewis & Kirwan Jr.,

-- 1987; Hall & Leben, 2016) identified as an eddy by such algorithms.
+Most automated methods identify a LC eddy separation as a jump in the length of the LC front.
+We developed a new method based on the detection of the dynamic structure associated with closed contours of SSH by taking advantage of recent thresholdfree eddy detection algorithms that take into account both merging and splitting events (e.g., Laxenaire et al., 2018; Le Vu et al., 2018).
+We track the position of anticyclonic recirculation within the LC (e.g., Molinari et al., 1977; Lewis & Kirwan, 1987; Hall & Leben, 2016) identified as an eddy by such algorithms.
 This recirculation is tracked over time allowing the identification of an eddy separation event as the date at which this recirculation becomes an isolated eddy in the GoM.
 During the eddy separation event, the trajectory linking the center of the recirculation and of the LCE crosses the LC as the LC front retracts.
 With this method, one can keep track of detachment and reattachment events and it is therefore possible to identify when a LCE reattaches to the LC without having to set a priori a temporal threshold, nor needing an operator as in Leben (2005).
-The effectiveness of the method, which uses the TOEddies eddy detection algorithm (Chaigneau et al., 2011; Pegliasco et al., 2015; Laxenaire et al., 2018). - Hall & Leben (2016).
-The ring separation events in Hall & Leben (2016) are identified by automatically detecting 17 cm contour discontinuities (i.e., sudden decrease in LC length) and using an operator to discriminate between the temporary detachment of an LCE (reattachment) and two eddy separation events occurring in a very short period of time.
+The effectiveness of the method, which uses the TOEddies eddy detection algorithm (Chaigneau et al., 2011; Pegliasco et al., 2015; Laxenaire et al., 2018), was evaluated by comparing the ring separation event dates to the ones obtained by Hall & Leben (2016) using the 17 cm contour method of Leben (2005).
 In the period from 1 January 1993 to 11 September 2015, 36 events are identified by TOEddies and 32 by Hall & Leben (2016).
-The 4 additional events identified by was evaluated by comparing the ring separation event dates to the ones obtained by

-TOEddies are among the smallest and least durable with an average LCE radius of 44 km and a lifetime after LC separation of 75 days (the average radius is 115 km with an average lifetime of 285 days).
+The 4 additional events identified by TOEddies are among the smallest and least durable with an average LCE radius of 44 km and a lifetime after LC separation of 75 days (the average radius is 115 km with an average lifetime of 285 days).